Need More Info? See The Training Handout and Presentation

 Everyone must fill out the required Cover Sheet.
 Then, choose one of the two protocol forms: 1) Exempt, or 2) Non-exempt.

-Important: all cover sheet signatures, approvals and letters of support must be obtained before submitting a protocol.
+Important: All cover sheet signatures and approvals must be obtained before submitting a protocol.

 Quality Improvement / Process Improvement / Quality Assurance